Bigsy/clj-kondo-MCP/README.md

 ## Installation

+1. Install clj-kondo:
+Make sure you have [clj-kondo](https://github.com/clj-kondo/clj-kondo) installed and available on your system PATH.
+See the [installation instructions](https://github.com/clj-kondo/clj-kondo/blob/master/doc/install.md) for your platform.

-1. Install dependencies:
+2. Install dependencies:
 ```bash
 npm install
 ```

-2. Build the server:
+3. Build the server:
 ```bash
 npm run build
 ```